rebelsky/csc207/outlines/bodies/dictionary-arrays.md

       search?
     * Idea: Instead of having one link from each node, we have two:
       One for the smaller keys, one for the larger keys.
-* We'll return to this approach on Monday.
+* We'll return to this approach in the next class.